EAD vs H-1B | Pros and Cons to Make the Right Decision

 The H-1B Lottery

-But there’s one major issue you must overcome when considering the H-1B vs. EAD: the lottery.
-Due to the massive volume of H-1B petitions the USCIS receives each year, USCIS holds an annual lottery.
-There are only 85,000 total slots in the cap, and with hundreds of thousands of submissions each year, the selection odds can be relatively low.
+But there’s one obstacle you must overcome when considering the H-1B vs. EAD: the H-1B lottery.
+Due to the high volume of H-1B registrations the USCIS receives each year, USCIS holds an annual lottery.
+There are only 85,000 total visas in the cap, and with hundreds of thousands of registrations each year, the selection odds can be relatively low.

 A master’s degree gives you access to the master’s cap, for which the first 20,000 of the 85,000 slots are reserved.
-If you qualify for the master’s cap and your petition is not selected, it will be re-entered into the regular cap for a second shot.
+If you qualify for the master’s cap and your petition is not selected in the regular cap round, it will be re-entered into the master’s cap for a second shot.
 This is the only way to increase your chances of being selected.
-The lottery takes place starting April 1st, so that is the earliest that your petition can be filed.

-If USCIS selects your petition, they will process it.
-If approved, you can start working for your employer on October 1st, six months after filing.
-The H-1B is valid for three years initially with the potential to extend it up to six years.
-If USCIS does not select your petition in the lottery, they will refund your fees, and you will need to wait until the following year to file again.
+If approved, you can start working for your employer on or after October 1st, six months after filing.
+The H-1B visa is initially valid for three years, with the potential to be extended up to six years.

 Contact Us